EDI-Systems/M7M01_Eukaron/README.md

 |X86-64(NI)x32|GCC           |     |     |     |     |     |    |    |    |
 |X86-64(A) x16|GCC           |     |     |     |     |     |    |    |    |

 &ensp;&ensp;&ensp;&ensp;**RAM consumption is calculated in MB, while the other figures are calculated in CPU clock cycles.
-All values listed here are typical (useful system) values, not minimum values, because minimum values on system size seldom make any real sense.
 Necessary software packages and drivers are also included in the size numbers.
 The absolute minimum value for application processor-profile RME is about 4MB RAM.**

 - Cortex-A7 is evaluated with BCM2836, the exact chip used on Raspberry Pi 2.
 - Cortex-A53 is evaluated with BCM2837, the exact chip used on Raspberry Pi 3.